-as the critical value for the test. \end{remark} \begin{remark} In practice we may set $|\mathcal T^*|=50$ and $|\mathcal Y^*|=5000$.
-We tried a local polynomial mean regression for each $5000$ grid of $y\in \mathcal Y^*$, and found that it is not computationally burdensome in general since local polynomial mean regressions are smooth convex problems and gradient decent algorithms can solve them efficiently. \end{remark}
+be the critical value for the test. \end{remark} \begin{remark} In practice we may set $|\mathcal T^*|=50$ and $|\mathcal Y^*|=5000$.
+We tried a local polynomial mean regression for each of the $5000$ grid points of $y\in \mathcal Y^*$, and found that it is not computationally burdensome in general, since local polynomial mean regressions are smooth convex problems and gradient decent algorithms can solve them efficiently. \end{remark}